 A public apology and transparent ownership of mistakes show customers you care.
 However, you could set a precedent for every customer to demand the same outcome.
 You might even encourage unscrupulous people to make false complaints if you offer public compensation.
 If you need to have a conversation about sensitive data, let the customer know that you will contact them privately.
 Avoid pushing the initiative back on to them to complain again elsewhere, especially via a different channel.

 Technology answers back

 Invest in software to analyze your presence and feedback on the main social media channels.
-It’s not just complaints - many people will share positive experiences too, or even seek the answers to basic service questions.
-Every customer who comments about you must be addressed; the one you overlook is the one that will escalate and damage your reputation.
+It’s not just complaints - many people will share positive experiences, too, or even seek the answers to basic service questions.
+Every customer who comments about you must be addressed; the one you overlook is the one who will escalate and damage your reputation.
 Technology can help you to catch negative feedback before it escalates.
 Have a system that alerts you to a problem and aim to resolve it within a set time.

 Some people just want to cause trouble.
 Identifying trolls and dealing with them effectively is a key part of your strategy.
 Again, look to your processes – do your employees know what to do?
 Make sure you teach them how to handle potentially sensitive public situations.